-If it is established that the caller was adopted and that the Adoption Service was involved in arranging the adoption or that the caller is a resident of the West Yorkshire area, the enquiry will be passed to the One Adoption Manager who will decide the appropriate adoption agency to respond.
+If it is established that the caller was adopted and that the Adoption Agency was involved in arranging the adoption or that the caller is a resident of the West Yorkshire area, the enquiry will be passed to the One Adoption Manager who will decide the appropriate adoption agency to respond.
 The allocated adoption social worker will arrange for an initial interview to take place.

 At the initial interview, the adoption social worker will ask for photographic proof of the identity of the adopted person to ensure confidentiality, for example a passport or driving licence and evidence of their address, before providing any information.

 Adopted persons should be advised of their right to have a copy of their Child Permanence Report.
 It would be unusual for any detailed or sensitive information recorded on the adoption file to be provided to the adopted adult without having a face-to-face meeting.

 For those who wish to trace members of their birth family, they should be advised of the various courses of action they can take - see Section 3, Access by Adopted Persons to Adoption Case Records.